Contemporary Art

 Time Magazine

-Dial’s work is a reflection of his life, tackling issues of racial oppression and injustices he experienced his entire life, living through Jim Crow segregation and the Civil Rights Movement.
-Part of the inspiration for his monumental large-scale work, which includes complex assemblages of found materials, came on a drive to Bessemer, Alabama, where his family relocated when he was twelve, and he noticed the large-scale works of metal and art in people’s front yards.
+Thornton Dial’s work reflects his life, tackling issues of racial oppression and injustices he experienced his entire life, living through Jim Crow segregation and the Civil Rights Movement.
+Part of the inspiration for his monumental large-scale works, which include complex assemblages of found materials, came from a drive to Bessemer, Alabama, where his family relocated when he was twelve.
+He noticed the large-scale works of metal and art in people’s front yards.

-Working as a metalworker at a plant that made railroad cars until 1981, when the doors closed, it was a few years later, as Dial continued to make work, that he was introduced to Atlanta collector and art historian William Arnett, and the rest was history.
-Since his work has been presented in the Whitney Biennial, in the personal collection of Jane Fonda, and in 2014, ten of his bold and captivating works of art were acquired by the Metropolitan Museum of Art.
+Dial worked as a metalworker at a plant that made railroad cars until 1981 when the doors closed.
+A few years later, as Dial continued to work, he was introduced to Atlanta collector and art historian William Arnett.
+The rest is history, as his work was presented at the Whitney Biennial, in the personal collection of Jane Fonda, and in 2014, when ten of his bold and captivating works of art were acquired by the Metropolitan Museum of Art.

 READ MORE: Black Contemporary Artists Everyone Should Know